arialdomartini/Back-End-Developer-Interview-Questions/README.md

 ####[[↑]](#toc) <a name='codeversioning'>Questions about code versioning:</a>

-* Why branching with Mercurial or git is easier than with SVN?
+* Why is branching with Mercurial or git is easier than with SVN?
 * What are the pros and cons of Distributed Version Control Systems like Git over Centralized ones like SVN?
 * Could you describe GitHub Flow and GitFlow workflows?
 * What's a rebase?